NU-CEM/Atomistic_Simulation/Assignment.md

 ### Part 1: Host Material (30 marks)

 1. Build the primitive unit cell of your chosen host material using ASE.
-State the crystal structure, space group, and lattice parameters.
+Print out the crystal structure, space group, and lattice parameters.
 2. Create a supercell appropriate for a defect calculation.
-Justify your choice of supercell size by estimating the minimum image distance between periodic defect copies.
+Print out the crystal structure, space group, and lattice parameters.
+Justify your choice of supercell size by estimating the distance between periodic defect copies.
-3. Write the structure to both CIF and POSCAR formats.
-Include both files in your submission.
-4. **(If DFT access is available)** Compute the equation of state and extract the equilibrium lattice constant and bulk modulus.
+4. Compute the equation of state and extract the equilibrium lattice constant and bulk modulus.
 Compare to experimental or literature values.
-5. Plot the high-symmetry Brillouin zone path for your host material and identify the location of the valence band maximum (VBM) and conduction band minimum (CBM).
+5. Compute the bandstructure for your host material and identify the location of the valence band maximum (VBM) and conduction band minimum (CBM).
 State whether the bandgap is direct or indirect and explain what this means for optical emission.

 ### Part 2: Defect Structure (30 marks)

-1. Introduce the defect into your supercell (substitution, vacancy creation, or both).
-Document each step with code and prose.
+1. Introduce the defect into your supercell.
-2. State the point symmetry of the defect complex and identify the symmetry operations.
-3. **(If DFT access is available)** Relax the defect supercell geometry and report: (a) the maximum residual force before and after relaxation, (b) the displacement of the nearest-neighbour atoms around the defect.
+3. Relax the defect supercell geometry and report: (a) the maximum residual force before and after relaxation, (b) the displacement of the nearest-neighbour atoms around the defect.
 4. Sketch (or generate computationally) the defect electronic level diagram, showing the host valence band, conduction band, and in-gap defect states.
-Label the charge state and spin state.

 ### Part 3: Optical Properties — Analysis and Discussion (40 marks)

 1. Draw the configuration coordinate diagram for your chosen emitter.
 Label: ZPL energy, Stokes shift, absorption energy, emission energy, and reorganisation energy.
-Use literature values where computation is not available.
+Use literature values if computation is not possible.
-2. Explain the physical meaning of the Huang-Rhys factor $S$ for your system.
+2. Explain the physical meaning of the Huang-Rhys factor $S$.
 Find a published value and comment on whether the ZPL fraction ($\approx e^{-S}$) is favourable for quantum optics applications.
-3. Discuss **two** key challenges for using this system in a real quantum optics device (e.g. collection efficiency, spectral diffusion, dephasing, charge instability).
+3. Discuss **two** key challenges for using this system in a real quantum optics device.
 For each challenge, describe one approach — experimental or computational — that is being pursued to address it.
-4. Identify **one recent paper** (published 2020–present) that uses computational methods to study this quantum emitter.
+4. Identify **one recent paper** (published 2015–present) that uses computational methods to study this quantum emitter.
 Summarise the key computational method and result in your own words (200–300 words).

 ---

 ## Submission Requirements

+### Lab Notebook - group work
 - A single Jupyter Notebook (`.ipynb`) with all code, figures, and discussion
-- All code cells must be executable (test with "Restart and Run All" before submitting)
+- All code cells must be executable
-- Any external data files (CIF, POSCAR) included alongside the notebook
-- References formatted consistently (e.g. APA or Vancouver)
+- References formatted consistently

+### Video Walkthrough - individual work
+- A video walkthrough (up to 5 minutes) highlighting: i) key design decisions; ii) outstanding challenges.

 ## Assessment Criteria